 - The shelf life of homemade dog butter balm depends on the best before life of your ingredients, storage, and handling.
 You can store extra balms cold or frozen to help extend their shelf life.
 Making and sharing a batch with friends is a great option, too.

-Dog Paw and Body Butter Balm Application Tips
+Tips for Applying Dog Paw and Body Butter Balms

 No matter what your texture or ingredients, dog balms can be messy, especially on paws.
 Here are a few tricks to help: